gcaferra/gcaferra.github.io/_posts/2024/2024-03-11-HttpClient-testing-the-right-way.md

 - httpclient
 ---

-# HttpClient testing: The Right Way
+# HttpClient Testing: The Right Way

-For several Years I've managed to test HttpClient using a wrapper class to can control what it return.
+For several years I've managed to test HttpClient using a wrapper class to can control what it return.
 It worked and still my first go to option.

 Recently I've developed a small application that just call one endpoint with one method and creating a wrapper was overkill.